Bologna bottle: Uses

 Because of the seemingly paradoxical nature of the glass (being both extremely durable and extremely fragile), Bologna bottles are often used as props in magic tricks, where the bottle can be shattered by rattling a small object inside it.
-Due to its susceptibility to catastrophic failure from the inside, it is not practically useful as a containiner.
+Due to its susceptibility to catastrophic failure from the inside, it is not practically useful as a container.

 History

-Mentioned in the publication of the Royal Society around 1740s, the Bologna bottle is named for where it was first discovered in Bologna, Italy.
+Mentioned in the publication of the Royal Society around the 1740s, the Bologna bottle is named for where it was first discovered in Bologna, Italy.
 During this period, a glassblower would create a Bologna bottle by leaving the bottle in the open air instead of immediately placing the bottle back into the furnace to cool slowly and evenly.
 This produced a special phenomenon, where the bottle would remain intact even when dropped from a distance onto the brick floor, but would immediately rupture if a small piece of flint were placed inside.